-This article originally appeared in the August 2019 issue of Resource Recycling.
+This story originally appeared in the Summer 2019 issue of Plastics Recycling Update.
 Subscribe today for access to all print content.

 Over just a few years, robotic sorting has gone from a gee-whiz laboratory curiosity to a key technology in North America’s newer and more advanced sorting facilities.

-In late June, for instance, AMP Robotics unveiled the installation of six of its robots at the Single Stream Recyclers (SSR) MRF in Sarasota, Fla and noted SSR planned to install another four dual-robot systems this summer.
+In late June, for instance, AMP Robotics unveiled the installation of six of its robots at the Single Stream Recyclers (SSR) materials recovery facility in Sarasota, Fla and noted SSR planned to install another four dual-robot systems this summer.
 In May, Bulk Handling Systems (BHS) sold two of its MAX-AI AQC-4 units, each with four sorting arms, to a PET recycling plant.
-And Plessisville, Quebec-based recycling equipment provider Machinex announced in late April that its SamurAI technology has been deployed in partnership with AMP at a Quebec MRF.
+And Plessisville, Quebec-based recycling equipment provider Machinex announced in late April that its SamurAI technology has been deployed in partnership with AMP at a Quebec materials recovery facility (MRF).

-What’s more, Waste Management, North America’s largest MRF operator, in late May revealed that it’s testing robots from three different providers at its facilities.
+What’s more, Waste Management, North America’s largest recycling company, in late May revealed that it’s testing robots from three different providers at its facilities.

-A comprehensive analysis by Resource Recycling concludes at least 88 artificial intelligence recycling units are either working or have been purchased in the U.S. and Canada.
+A comprehensive analysis by Plastics Recycling Update concludes at least 88 artificial intelligence recycling units are either working or have been purchased in the U.S. and Canada.
 They’re sorting residential and commercial recyclables, mixed waste, plastics, shredded electronics, and construction and demolition debris (C&D).

 They are proving to be central to pulling operators through a variety of pressures, such as staffing challenges and material quality demands, that are expected to persist in the years ahead.